Skip to content

 Parameter timeout

-To protect the system, all functions running within DataFlux Func have runtime limits and cannot run indefinitely.
-When timeout is not configured, different invocation methods will have different default values.
+To protect the system, all functions running in DataFlux Func have a runtime limit and are not allowed to run indefinitely.
+When timeout is not configured, different invocation methods have different default values.

 Example